gabalita/music_analysis/README.md

 <!-- ![Confusion Matrix of Random Forest](https://github.com/gabalita/music_analysis/blob/Baiyang/image/Random_Forest_3.png?raw=true)   -->
 <img width="350" alt="ERD" src="https://github.com/gabalita/music_analysis/blob/Baiyang/image/Random_Forest_3.png?raw=true">

-Main Branch
-✓ Description of the communication protocols Individual Branches
-✓ At least one branch for each team member

 To improve the machine learning model, two strategies were used to modify the initial dataset.
 The first one was to remove the feature 'Loudness' which was highly correlated with 'Energy'.
 In other words, these two variables represented the same character of a song.
 The second strategy was to balance the initial dataset.
 The percentages of each mood 'Happy', 'Workout' and 'Sad' were 12.6%, 21.9% and 65.5% respectively.
 It was obvious that 'Sad' occupied more proportion than others.
 A naive method to balance the proportion was to reduce the size of 'Sad'.
 But this idea was not suggested and it caused a much lower accuracy of machine learning models.
 Therefore, the way to keep balance was to combine 'Happy' and 'Workout' as one category since their songs had similar characters' performance.

 The second attempt was to train these three models by the modified dataset which only had 'Sad' and 'Happy' and their proportions were 65.5% and 34.5% respectively.
 The most accurate model was still "Random Forest" with accuracy around 88%.